To date in 2023, British Gas's energy prices have actually gone down rather than up.

 All customers on a British Gas standard variable tariff will be impacted by price rises or drops.

 If you're on a fixed deal from British Gas, your rates will remain fixed for the remainder of the contract.
 But remember that you'll automatically be rolled onto a standard variable tariff when your fixed deal ends.
-Unfortunately, there isn't much chance of finding a cheaper deal than the price cap level with wholesale prices as high as they are.
+Some fixed deals are available, but not in the quantities of a few years ago.
+Compare energy prices below to see if there's anything you could switch to.

 You can read about previous price changes from other suppliers below: